 Describes trade agreements this country is a party to.
 Includes resources where U.S. companies can get information on how to take advantage of these agreements.

-The United States is the largest foreign investor in Nigeria, with U.S. foreign direct investment concentrated largely in the petroleum, mining, and wholesale trade sectors.
-At $3.2 billion in 2019, Nigeria is the second largest U.S. export destination in Sub-Saharan Africa.
-In 2019, the two-way trade in goods between the United States and Nigeria totaled over $10 billion.
+While official figures can vary, Nigerian government officials indicate the United States is the largest foreign investor in Nigeria, with U.S. foreign direct investment concentrated largely in the petroleum, mining, and wholesale trade sectors.
+At $3.89 billion in 2021, Nigeria is the second largest U.S. export destination in Sub-Saharan Africa.
+In 2021 the two-way trade in goods between the United States and Nigeria totaled over $7 billion.
 U.S. exports to Nigeria include wheat, vehicles, machinery, kerosene, lubricating oils, jet fuel, civilian aircraft, and plastics.
 Nigerian exports to the United States included crude oil, cocoa, cashew nuts, and animal feed.

 Regional Trade Agreements